Elton John: Political views

 John called President George W. Bush "the worst thing that ever happened to America" and was "very against the Iraq War", but later praised Bush as the president who had done the most to combat AIDS.
 After the senator Barack Obama won the 2008 United States presidential election, John called Obama's victory "incredibly moving."
 He would later meet Obama in the White House on 6 May 2015.
 During the 2016 US presidential election, John supported Hillary Clinton's campaign, and performed alongside Katy Perry and Andra Day at Clinton's fundraiser concert at Radio City Music Hall, New York City.
 After his performance, John praised Clinton as "the only choice" America had.

-John was among 27 artists to have opposed Donald Trump's use of their music at his campaign rallies, and declined an invitation to attend Trump's inauguration as US president in January 2017, stating: "I have given it at lot of thought, and as a British National I don't feel that it's appropriate for me to play at the inauguration of an American President, please accept my apologies."
+John was among 27 artists to have opposed Donald Trump's use of their music at his campaign rallies, and declined an invitation to attend Trump's inauguration as US president in January 2017, stating: "I have given it a lot of thought, and as a British National I don't feel that it's appropriate for me to play at the inauguration of an American President, please accept my apologies."
 He also exhorted Trump to continue the global fight against HIV/AIDS, and closed his letter by wishing Trump "every success with your presidency."
 Trump, a fan of John's music, has referenced John on numerous instances, including referring to North Korean Supreme Leader Kim Jong Un as "Little Rocket Man" during Trump's first address to the United Nations in September 2017.
 He also said he had given Kim a CD of the song "Rocket Man" that was signed by John, and said he had taken piano lessons from John.
 In an interview with Variety, John was asked about Trump's use of term to describe Kim, and he responded, "I laughed, I thought it was brilliant."

 In 2022, after John performed at the White House, US President Joe Biden surprised him by presenting him with the National Humanities Medal.
 Biden said of John: "Like so many Americans, our family loves his music.
 It's clear Elton John's music has changed our lives."
 Biden said in his 2017 book Promise Me, Dad that he sang "Crocodile Rock" to his son Beau when he was a child, and again when he was dying of cancer.
 During the 2024 US presidential election, John assisted Biden at the opening of the Stonewall National Monument Visitor Center in New York City, the first LGBTQ centre in the National Park Service's network.